Sustainability activities in childcare—8 ideas to get you started

-1. Making sustainability fun
+1. Making sustainability activities in childcare fun

 This way, they can take pride in their participation.
 You can even motivate them by giving them a small token for their help.
 It can also be made extra fun with a tinge of friendly competition; the best set of bins gets a special prize.